wesgro/react-aria-menubutton-ts/README.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-Lint with `npm run lint`.
+Lint with `pnpm run lint`.

-Test with `npm run test-dev`.
+Test with `pnpm run test-dev`.
 A browser should open; look at the console log for TAP output.